sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(currencyReducer(undefined, { type: UPDATE_RESULTS, res: { data: { query: { userInfo: { userCurrency: 'eur' } }, currencies: {} } } }).toJS()).toEqual({iso: 'eur', name: '', symbol: ''})
 -->

-Besides using Immutable.js and Lodash’s `get` method, which already makes the code hard to read, the `obj` variable makes the code even harder to read.
+Besides using Immutable.js and Lodash’s `get` method, which already makes the code hard to read, the `obj` variable makes the code even harder to understand.

-All this code does is reorganize the data about the user’s currency into a neat object:
+All this code does is reorganizes the data about the user’s currency into a neat object:

 <!--
 import { Record } from 'immutable'